GideonNeedleman/09-weather/README.md

 ## Future improvements

-1. Save locations to local storage.
+1. ~~Save locations to local storage.~~
-2. Save multiple locations in array, render multiple `<Weather />` components.
+2. ~~Save multiple locations in array, render multiple `<Weather />` components.
 Initial lookup renders a temporary Weather component with 'save' button to store location to local storage.
 Map out array of locations in storage to render list of Weather components.
-These 'permanent' Weather components have 'delete' button instead of 'save' button to remove from storage.
+These 'permanent' Weather components have 'delete' button instead of 'save' button to remove from storage.~~
 3. ~~Enable disambiguated location search with dropdown menu listing all options from search lookup instead of defaulting to first result.~~
 4. Store theme colors in CSS variables & improve theme.
    1. Implement dark/light theme options
+5. Restyle buttons & checkmarks
+6. Display daily weather on hover over Day
+7. Make styling reactive
+   1. Change Day cards to vertical when screen shrinks.
+Phone rotation will show both views.

 ## Future ideas